yahoo/elide/README.md

 }
 ```

-Add Elide annotations to both expose your models through the web sevice and define security policies for access:
+Add Elide annotations to both expose your models through the web service and define security policies for access:

 ```java